mikemaccana/payment-template-helpers/README.md

   - __yearlyPrice__ Number, required.
 A yearly price in minor units (cents, Eurocents, etc)
   - __expiry__ Date, required.
 Date when the product will expire.
+  - __multiplier__ Number, optional.
+For amount of products.
+Defaults to 1.

 `amountOff` returns a discounted amount, never less than 0.